Student loan forgiveness: Don’t miss these four dates - NewsBreak

 To receive your student loan forgiveness before the payment pause ends (more on that in a moment), the Education Department recommends applying for relief before November 15.

-Doing so will ensure you receive your loan discharge before regular payments resume and interest begins accruing again.Here’s how much student loan forgiveness you’ll receive, and when you’ll see it
+Doing so will ensure you receive your loan discharge before regular payments resume and interest begins accruing again.Student loan debt forgiveness: How do I know if I had a Pell Grant?

 Officials say borrowers will see forgiveness applied to their loan balances within four to six weeks after completing the application.